monikasiri/LPG-CNG-GAS-DETECTOR/README.md

-# 🚨 LPG/CNG Gas and Fire Detector with Telegram Alerts

 ### **Project Summary**
 ---
-This project is a safety system designed to detect LPG/CNG gas leakage and fire.
-It uses a gas sensor, fire sensor, buzzer, LCD for local alerting, and a servo to open a door.
-It sends real-time alerts via Telegram using an ESP-based board connected over WiFi.
+This project detects LPG/CNG gas leakage and fire using sensors.
+It gives alerts via a buzzer, LCD, and servo motor, and also sends emergency messages to a Telegram chat using WiFi.

 ### **Abstract**
 ---
-The system monitors gas concentration and fire presence using analog/digital sensors.
-In case of gas leakage or fire, it triggers a buzzer and activates safety actions like opening a door or enabling a sprinkler.
-It also sends real-time notifications to a predefined Telegram chat using the UniversalTelegramBot library.
+The system uses a gas sensor and a fire sensor to detect hazardous conditions.
+If gas or fire is detected, it activates a buzzer, displays the status on an LCD, opens a safety door with a servo motor, and sends real-time alerts through a Telegram bot using an ESP8266 module.

 ### **Introduction**
 ---
-This embedded IoT-based project focuses on gas and fire safety in homes or industries.
-It reads values from a gas and fire sensor, displays them on an LCD, activates response systems (buzzer, servo motor, and sprinkler), and sends status updates to a user via Telegram bot.
-The ESP8266/ESP32 manages the cloud communication.
+This safety system is designed for home or industrial use.
+It helps prevent accidents by continuously monitoring for gas leaks and fire.
+When a hazard is detected, the system responds locally (buzzer, LCD, servo) and remotely (Telegram alert).

 ### **Hardware Used**
 ---